-9.4.
-Due diligence of related activities
+8.4 Due diligence of related activities

 Local community activities and socio-economic infrastructures supported by the project may or may not be part of the Government and local government activities.
-An initial review of some of the proposed activities has indicated that some other development activities may be planned or ongoing in the river basins where the project will be implemented, and which may be considered to be associated with the project, as defined as an "Associated Facility" in ESS1.
 Consequently, in addition to the mitigation measures mentioned above, some protocol should be established to verify any infrastructure activities planned and/or implemented by other donors and/or government agencies that may be associated with the subprojects and to be supported under the Project.
 These activities will be reviewed by the PIU and members of the WB social security/social safeguards team.
 A due diligence report will be prepared to assess whether such activities involve social and reputational risks and propose mitigation measures.

-9.5.
-An estimate of number of affected population and assets in the project areas
+8.5 An estimate of number of affected population and assets in the project areas